SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 This is useful if the notifications would otherwise arrive at a higher rate than the consuming client application can process them.
 It has no impact on the rate of notification throughput within, and thus their egress from, {{< product-c8y-iot >}} core.

-When creating a token, an optional Boolean `shared` body parameter can be added to the request, and, if that is set to the value `true`, the created token will be shared.
+When you create a token, you can add the optional Boolean body parameter `shared` to the request. and, if that is set to the value `true`, the created token will be shared.
 If this body parameter is not present or `false`, a token will be exclusive (not shared) by default.